pybel/pybel/README.rst

 `Neo4J <https://neo4j.com>`_.

-Its companion package, `PyBEL Tools <http://pybel-tools.readthedocs.io/>`_, contains a suite of functions and workflows for analyzing the resulting biological networks.
+Its companion package, `PyBEL Tools <http://pybel-tools.readthedocs.io/>`_, contains a suite of functions and pipelines for analyzing the resulting biological networks.

 Citation
 --------
-If you use PyBEL in your work, we ask that you please cite:
+If you use PyBEL in your work, please cite:

-Hoyt et al., 2017.
+..
+[1] Hoyt et al., 2017.
 PyBEL: a computational framework for Biological Expression Language.
 Bioinformatics, btx660, https://doi.org/10.1093/bioinformatics/btx660

 Getting Started
 ---------------